 GST paid to Customs for imported goods - Invoice Basis

-When importing goods from overseas, GST is levied at 15% of the landed-cost of the goods (as of 1 October 2010) and is payable to the Customs agent, not your overseas supplier.
+When importing goods from overseas, GST is levied at 15% of the landed-cost of the goods and is payable to the Customs agent, not your overseas supplier.
 The GST paid to Customs needs to appear in box 13 of the GST return*, so you need to create one purchase order (bill) to record the overseas purchase and another purchase order (bill) to record the costs associated with the import.

 A Customs agent is usually employed to handle the costs associated with the import.
 Generally, the Customs agent will arrange payment for, and collection of, the goods on arrival in New Zealand, and may pay your customs duty, freight, insurance and GST liability.
 You will need to reimburse the Customs agent for these costs.

 *This support note is for businesses reporting their GST on an Invoice Basis.
 Our support note GST paid to Customs for imported goods - Payments Basis is for those reporting on a Payments Basis.

 Ensure a Liability Account for GST Input Tax Adjustments exists in your software.
 By default this account should exist, but you can create it if required.
 This account will hold the GST paid by you to the Customs agent and will be reflected in box 13 of the GST return.
 See our example account below.

 Note: This account should be linked to the GST return as shown below.

 Go to the Accounts command centre and click Prepare GST return.

 Select the GST Input Tax Adjustments account in Box 13.